-While texting has been around for a while now, it certainly feels like a new frontier for many organizations.
-Text or “SMS” marketing is becoming an increasingly popular means of reaching customers, donors, and even volunteers.
+While texting has been around for a while, it feels like a new frontier for many organizations.
+Text or "SMS" marketing is becoming an increasingly popular way of reaching customers, donors, and volunteers.

 Whichever tool you choose to communicate with your volunteers, the name of the game is consistency.
 Consistent, thoughtful outreach will ensure your volunteers remain connected and engaged.